mendesbarreto/mendesbarreto/CV.md

 * Led a major re-architecture of the native codebase, cutting maintenance overhead and new feature development time by **20%**.
 * Authored automation scripts that eliminated hundreds of hours of manual, repetitive tasks for the development team.
 * Established a formal testing culture by introducing end-to-end (E2E) and unit testing, significantly improving application reliability.
-* Mentored engineers on software design, championing the adoption of SOLID principles and modern design patterns.
+* Mentored engineers on software design, promoting the adoption of SOLID principles and modern design patterns.

 ---
 **Senior Software Engineer (Consultant)**

 Levio - Tech Consulting